The Call for Applications for residencies starting in the Fall is now closed.

-The MIT Open Documentary Lab has opened a Call for Applications to the Fellows Program.
-The program hosts a limited number of distinguished artists, creative technologists, and scholars who want to engage deeply with new documentary storytelling techniques and technologies in a collaborative and interdisciplinary environment.
+The MIT Open Documentary Lab’s Fellows Program hosts a limited number of distinguished artists, creative technologists, and scholars who want to engage deeply with new documentary storytelling techniques and technologies in a collaborative and interdisciplinary environment.

 We are looking for people who are pushing the boundaries of digital documentary storytelling, its social impact, and/or producing original scholarship in this area.